-Attention to family reactions is critical since increasingly, children and youth are coming out at younger ages which significantly increases risk for victimization and stress in family, school and community settings, and provides opportunities for helping to support and strengthen families.
+Attention to family reactions is critical since increasingly, children and youth are self-identifying at younger ages which significantly increases risk for victimization and stress in family, school and community settings, and provides opportunities for helping to support and strengthen families.
 Victimization has long-term consequences for health and development, and impacts families as well as the targeted individuals.
 Early intervention can help families and caregivers build on strengths and use evidence-based materials to understand the impact of acceptance and rejection on their child’s well-being.

 The project was designed to:

 - Study parents’, families' and caregivers’ reactions and adjustment to an adolescent's coming out and LGBTQ identity.